 Intermediate classes focus on learning theatre and performance skills.
 Participants learn the basics of acting, the use of voice and movement, moving onto scripted and devised work.

-Participants develop new and existing theatre skills by exploring different styles, genres and practitioners in performance whilst working towards a full-scale production that is part of SLT’s main season during February half term.
+Participants develop new and existing theatre skills by exploring different styles, genres and practitioners in performance while working towards a full-scale production.

-Participants hone their acting skills, receive master classes from SLT Members and have the chance to attend theatre trips.
-Members work towards a full-scale production that is part of South London Theatres main season every February.
+Participants hone their acting skills, receive masterclasses from SLT Members and have the chance to attend theatre trips.
+Members work towards a full-scale production each year.